rupertn/nba_roster_sentiment/README.md

 # Can NBA Player Sentiment Be a Predictor for Roster Turnover?
 Over the course of a season, NBA fanbases will formulate opinions of their team's players based on their in-game performance.
 However, through team roster decisions, it can often feel as though these opinions aren't shared with the management personnal of the team.
 This raises the question, how closely aligned, if at all, are fanbases opinions of their players with management's annual roster movements?
 Do players who performed poorly in the eyes of the fanbase tend to fail to secure a roster spot for the following season?
-Similarly, do players who were viewed favourably by the fanbase typically return to the team?
-Lastly, using the fanbases opinions, can we predict which players from the 2020-2021 roster will be back next season?
+Similarly, do players who were viewed favourably by the fanbase typically return to the team the next season?
+Lastly, using the fanbase's opinions, can we predict which players from the 2020-2021 roster will be back for the 2021-2022 season?

 To try to answer these questions I collected more than 110,000 Reddit comments from the Los Angeles Lakers subreddit, /r/lakers, and performed a sentiment analysis to gauge the fanbase's opinion of their players.
 Comments were gathered from approximately 420 post-game threads spanning 6 seasons.
 As suggested by the name, a post-game thread is a comment thread posted after the game that allows for the expression of thoughts towards the teams or individual players performance.